 about their UD e-mail address, a "what to bring" list, and Orientation information.

 Parents are welcome to visit their son or daughter once they are a current student.
 We also host a Family Weekend each year during the fall semester.
 Check our recommended hotels webpage for a list of hotels for families to stay at if they are visiting the Dallas area.
 Another popular time to visit your student is during their Rome semester.
 There is limited housing on the Rome campus for families who choose to visit or they may stay in nearby hotels.

-Family Weekend will take place September 28-30, 2012.
-For more information please feel free to email email@example.com or call 972.721.5113.
+Family Weekend normally takes place in October.
+For more information please feel free to email firstname.lastname@example.org or call 972.721.5113.
 Once plans are finalized, complete details can be found on the Parent and Family Weekend webpage.

 Yes, students who are not native Texans are actually the majority at UD.
 About 55% of UD students are not from Texas, and the average distance traveled by students who attend UD is just over 700 miles.
 The University of Dallas is a residential campus where 90% of first year students live on campus, and many students choose to live on campus through their junior and senior years.
 This creates a very welcoming and safe community where students live together, study together, pray together and enjoy each others' company.
 UD students are often found enjoying activities in the evenings and on the weekends, both on campus and throughout the Dallas/Fort Worth Metroplex.